alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### ID

-In technical writing, don’t write ‘identification’ or ‘identifier’, unless it’s part of a standard abbreviation.
-For example, ‘unique identifier (UID)’.
+In technical writing, don't write 'identification' or 'identifier', unless it's part of a standard abbreviation.
+For example, 'unique identifier (UID)'.

 ### ie

 See the entry on [eg, etc and ie](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/#eg-etc-and-ie).

 ### Import Control System

 Title case.